Dark Gifts, part III

 Sometimes the past doesn’t want to stay in the past, and it starts to creep into our dreams, trickling into our psyches like early morning fog.
 So we stay as far away from it as we can, closing windows and doors that threaten to let it in.

-When men tell me about their crazy ex-wives or girlfriends, I usually remind them that if you assess a woman on the deviation of a standard male norm, all women are crazy.
+When men tell me about their crazy ex-wives or girlfriends, I usually remind them that when you assess a woman on the scale and deviation of a standard male norm, all women are crazy.

 And we steered clear.
 Because the women we come from don't show love.
 They keep their hearts stashed in dark corners.
 If you catch a glimpse of heart and dare to speak of it, they close a door, disguised as a smile.